-Fairview is one of the few architecturally designed houses of the Antebellum period that remains in the city.
+Fairview is one of the few architecturally designed houses of the Colonial Revival period that remains in the city.
 It was built in 1908 for Cyrus C. Warren, vice president of the Warren-Goodwin Lumber Company, and created by the Chicago architectural firm Spencer and Powers.
 When you visit the Fairview Inn, you don’t simply stay in a luxurious and cozy B&B but also in one of the top historic hotels in Jackson, MS!
 Read on to learn more about our history and prepare for your stay!
 Don’t forget to download our free Vacation Guide.
 It has amazing recommendations for local restaurants, shops, events, and outdoor adventures, as well as all the information you need to know about Jackson and its rich heritage!

 One of the best historic hotels in Jackson, MS

 The property was purchased in 1913 by Felix Gunter, president of the Jackson Board of Trade, and then by W.E.
 Guild, treasurer of the Finkbine Lumber Company, in 1921.
 The front entrance faces Fairview Street and is supported by modified Corinthian columns.
 The carriage house, however, faces Oakwood Street, but both buildings are Colonial Revival, a style associated with the formality and elegance of Southern traditions.